dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 #### User personas

-Who were our users and how could I meet their needs?
+Who were the users and how could I meet their needs?
 The following personas were provided by UXCC:

 **Tom**, the client user persona, is low-tech and needs a simple tool to track and pay a freelancer to develop his website.